mgil4/LauzHack2025/README.md

   VIDEO DEMOOOOOOOOOOOOOO
   - web UI + telegram en la misma pantalla o cambiar de pantalla? (para no tener que lidiar con la web en media pantalla)

+The features of our system are the following:
-## Real-time relevant events notification
+## 1. Real-time notification based on user preferences

-- our system continously captures the frontdoor of your house, and starts recording (X) seconds clips when some movement is detected.
-- a VLM (Qwen2-VL) classifies if the recording is relevant based on your criteria (e.g im only interested when the mailman leaves a package on my frontdoor)
-- we also let you upload pictures of people so the model can easily identify them, e.g i want to know everytime my 12 year old child enters or leaves home
+### 1.1 User-defined preferences
+Our system continuously monitors your house entrance, starting to record short video clips of (X) seconds whenever it detects movement.
+The VLM model, named Qwen2-VL, assesses each recording's relevance according to your defined criteria; for instance, you might be interested only in receiving notifications when the mailman leaves a package at the front door.

+### 1.2 Real-time Telegram notification
-- once a recording is classified as relevant, we will notify you via telegram, and allow you to access the recorded clip
+Once a recording is deemed relevant by the model, we will promptly notify you via Telegram and enable access to view the recorded clip.

+### 1.3 Face recognition of commonly seen people

+You can also provide photographs of specific individuals that our system should recognize easily, and will be tagged as "family" members.
+An example use for that is wanting to receive notifications every time your 12-year-old child enters or exits your home.

 - (in case of suspicious activity we will call you?)

 ![Alt text](static/motion_detection.png)

-## Creation of events using voice statements
+## 2. Creation of events using voice statements

+### 2.1 Audio message recording
-- imagine the mailman leaves a package at your front door, or your daughter leaves home and they want you to know
+Picture the mailman leaving a package at your front door or your daughter departing; our system will capture these moments by letting them record audio messages.

+### 2.2 Creation of Google Calendar events
+The system has the capability to automatically generate Google Events and Telegram notifications based on these messages, ensuring you have real-time access to all pertinent information related to your home through frequently used apps like Google Calendar and Telegram.

 ![Alt text](static/event_creation.png)